ShivanS93/100-days-of-code/r1-log.md

 - Did a Random Walk Example
 I've finally cleared the forest and made it to pandas!
 Day 27 of Data

+## R1D73

+Python for Data Analysis:
+- started pandas
+- learning about Series and DataFrame
+Day 28 of Data